“Don’t worry it will throw it away. We can grab it thereafter.” That was me consoling my friend.

 Other places of interest around Kapilash:

-There is a deer park and zoo on the base of the Kapilash hill, which serves as an additional attraction for children who travel to the temple.
+There is a deer park and zoo on the base of the Kapilash hill, which sometimes is refered as Kapilash Temple Santuary.
+It serves as an additional attraction for children who travel to the temple.
 A popular picnic spot called Saptasajya is also located nearby.

 Reaching the Temple: